Quiago/quiago/README.md

 <h1 align="center">Hi 👋, I'm Quiago</h1>
-<h3 align="center">A passionate backend developer and data scientist from Cuba</h3>
+<h3 align="center">A passionate data engineer and data scientist from Cuba</h3>

-- 🔭 I’m currently working on: <a href="https://fyself.com" target="_blank">Fyself</a>
+- 🔭 I’m currently working on: <a href="https://https://avangenio.com/" target="_blank">Avangenio</a>

-- 🌱 I’m currently learning **Java Spring Webflux and ML algorithms with Tensorflow and Pytorch**
+- 🌱 I’m currently learning **Data architectures, analysi patterns and data pipelines**

-- 👯 I’m looking to collaborate on **Machine Learning and Backend projects**
+- 👯 I’m looking to collaborate on **Machine Learning and Data Engineer projects**

-- 🤝 I’m looking for help with **All about ML, Deep Learning and AI**
+- 🤝 I’m looking for help with **All about ML, Big Data and AI**

 - 👨‍💻 All of my projects are available at [My GitHub](My GitHub)